 it must be much simpler for people with middling-weak Git skills

-to create a space for a new boot camp,
+to create a space for a new bootcamp,

-find and import teaching materials used in previous boot camps,
+find and import teaching materials used in previous bootcamps,

 and offer their materials back to the community.

-Decide whether to make changes in place, or create a new repo and start afresh.
+- Decide whether to make changes in place, or create a new repo and start afresh.

-Catalog the material we have now.
+- Catalog the material we have now.

-Re-organize material so that it aligns with the instructors' guide (or rearrange the instructors' guide if that makes more sense).
+- Re-organize material so that it aligns with the instructors' guide (or rearrange the instructors' guide if that makes more sense).

-Regularize boot camp operations.
+- Regularize bootcamp operations.